jaideep-seth/GSoC19_POW_BTC1/README.md

 # GSoC 19 POW BitTorrent Client (1):

-A BitTorrent Client to create, seed and download from .torrent files.
+A BitTorrent Client to create, seed and download from torrents.
 This Framework has built in Data Integrity checks and utilizes Google Drives to View, Download and Upload desired .torrent files!

 ## Getting Started

 This will guide you through setting up this Framework, this repository is split into 2 parts: [All functionality via Command Line Interface]

 #### 1) Uploading:
-This involves generating the Message Digest for Data integrity checks, creating .torrents and seeding the contents to other BitTorrent peers.
-The .torrents are then posted to Google Drives from where they can be searched/accessed based on descriptions that you provide for independent researchers.
+This involves generating the Message Digest for Data integrity checks, creating torrents and seeding their contents to other BitTorrent peers.
+The torrents are then posted to Google Drives from where they can be searched/accessed based on descriptions that you provide for independent researchers.

 #### 2) Downloading:
-This involves selecting .torrent files contained within Google Drive, Downloading the contents from peers into local machine and running Data Integrity checks.
+This involves selecting one of many torrents hosted within Google Drive, Adding the .torrent to the BitTorrent client and waiting for the desired contents to Download from peers into a specified local directory.
+Check for Data Integrity and you are good to go.

 ## Set it up!